 I’ve written quite a bit about the process of getting a patent, so you can check out one of those posts to learn the details.
 Let’s say there are five phases in the life of a patent:

 - Exploration.
-You’ll share the invention with your patent lawyer, who will do some initial due diligence to understand the invention, review eligibility, and optionally, perform a patentability search.
+You’ll share the invention with your patent lawyer, who will do some initial due diligence to understand the invention, review eligibility, and put together a plan for patenting the invention.

 - Application.
 Once the “go” decision is made, your patent lawyer will write claims, a specification, and an abstract, create drawings, and file the application.